 I always believed that one can never learn the essence of anything without reinventing it.
 Once you reinvent things, you will never forget them — because otherwise you can just re-reinvent them.

 Today I found that I forgot how to derive the defintion of the Y combinator.
-I learned it several years ago from an online article, but now the search term “Y combinator” gives me all the news about startups (sigh).
+I learned it several years ago from an online article, but now the search “Y combinator” only brings me news about start-ups (sigh).
 I tried for two hours, but still couldn’t make the leap from the “poor man’s Y” to “Y”.
 Finally, I opened my good old friend The Little Schemer.
 Alas.
-Chapter 9 tells me exactly how to reinvent Y. Thank you Dan Friedman and Matthias Felleisen.
+Chapter 9 tells me exactly how to reinvent Y. Thank you Dan Friedman and Matthias Felleisen!

 To prevent myself from forgetting how to derive Y again, I made a slide to record my understanding of it.
 I hope it can be of help to people (including the future me).
 So here it is.